shi-yu-wang/gemGAT/README.md

 # gemGAT
-This is the official repo of gemGAT: **Cross-tissue Graph Attention Networks for Semi-supervised Gene Expression Prediction**. gemGAT aims to enhance gene expression prediction across different tissues.
+This is the official repo of gemGAT: **Cross-tissue Graph Attention Networks for Semi-supervised Gene Expression Prediction**. gemGAT aims to enhance gene expression prediction across different tissues using advanced graph neural networks.

 ## Dependencies

 The model is trained on NVIDIA GeForce RTX 3090.
 Here are dependencies in Python.
-Note that you may upgrade those packages to fit your data and experimental settings using advanced graph neural networks.
+Note that you may upgrade those packages to fit your data and experimental settings.

 `pytorch`: 1.13.0